wp-plugins/viral-social-sharing-icons-by-up/readme.txt

 * Added new Rewards widget.
 Webmasters can now offer incentives to encourage users to share their content.
 = 1.0.8 =
-* Webmasters can now add Sharing Rewards from the UP Reward Store
+* Webmasters can now add Sharing Rewards from the UP Reward Store = 1.0.9 =
+* Add new Follow buttons widget, allowing webmasters to get more fans on there social networks.

 == Upgrade Notice ==